Leukaemia, blood cells and bone marrow

 There are three main types of blood cells:

-White blood cells - help us fight infection.
+- White blood cells – which help us fight infection.

-Red blood cells - carry oxygen from the lungs around our body.
+- Red blood cells – which carry oxygen from the lungs around our body.

-Platelets - stop us bleeding when we cut ourselves by clotting our blood.
+- Platelets – which clot our blood to stop us bleeding when we cut ourselves.

 The main job of blast cells is to make more blood cells like themselves.
 They can’t do any of the jobs that mature blood cells can do, like carrying oxygen or fighting infection.
 Blast cells normally stay inside the bone marrow until they’ve matured into fully-developed blood cells.